DarkGabbz/Username-Bot/README.md

 # Username-Bot

-A Discord bot made by xtheman166 , DarkGabbz , TheKingy34 and Calafska.
+A Discord bot made by xtheman166(get a life) , DarkGabbz , TheKingy34(kys) and Calafska.

 Written in Ruby.